 To Make the Muffins:

-- In the bowl of your mixer, add the sugar and oil; and blend it on medium speed until it is smooth.
-Add the egg and mix until it is well incorporated.
+- In the bowl of your mixer, add 3/4 cup sugar and oil.
+Beat on medium speed until smooth.

-- Add the milk and vanilla; beat until it is cream.
+- Add 1 egg and beat until thoroughly incorporated.

-- Add the flour mixture all at once and beat on medium speed until well blended.
-If necessary, thin a bit more with up to 1 - 3 tablespoons of additional milk.
-The batter shouldn't be as thick as gluten free bread dough, but thin as pancake batter.
+- Add the flour mixture all at once.
+Mix on medium speed until blended.
+If necessary, thin a bit more with 1 - 3 tablespoons of additional milk.
+The batter should be as thin as pancake batter.

-- Fold in the blueberries using a rubber spatula and set the batter aside.
+- Gently fold in blueberries using a rubber/silicone spatula.
+Set batter aside.

 To Make the Streusel Topping:

-- Divide the batter between the 10 lined muffin tins.
+- Evenly distribute the batter that you set aside between the 10 lined muffin cups.

-- Top each with about 1 to 1-1/2 tablespoons of the streusel topping and using your fingers, press it into the batter.
-(The topping makes enough for about 13 - 15 muffins.)
+- Top each with about 1 to 1-1/2 tablespoons of streusel topping, and lightly press into the batter.

-- Bake the muffins for 30 - 35 minutes or until a toothpick inserted turns out clean.
+- Bake muffins for 30 - 35 minutes or until a toothpick inserted comes out clean.

-- Allow the muffins to cool for about 5 - 10 minutes in the pan.
+- Allow muffins to cool for 5 - 10 minutes in the pan.
 Then transfer them to a wire rack to cool further, at least 20 minutes.
+I recommend cooling completely.
 If you serve them too warm, the blueberries will be gooey, still quite hot, and will stick to the muffin liners.